 PEO2. honed their effectiveness at working in teams and other collaborative situations with multiple people of varied backgrounds across myriad levels of expertise

 PEO3. taken leadership roles in their organization or communities

 PEO4. become trusted colleagues respected for their leadership, problem solving, and communication skills

 Any comments, concerns, or suggestions about either set of program

 educational objectives should be directed to the department chair, Jacob Somervell. (email@example.com)

 The Department of Mathematics and Computer Science has developed the following student outcomes for our students.

-Upon graduation from the Bachelor of Science in Computer Science program at the University of Virginia’s College at Wise, graduates will have:
+Upon graduation from the Bachelor of Science in Computer Science program at the University of Virginia’s College at Wise, graduates will have an ability to:

-Upon graduation from the Bachelor of Science in Software Engineering program at the University of Virginia’s College at Wise, graduates will have:
+Upon graduation from the Bachelor of Science in Software Engineering program at the University of Virginia’s College at Wise, graduates will have an ability to:

 Enrollment and Graduation Data